jarivalentine/Salus-Security-Docs/README.md

 ## Support
-If you have any questions or are interested in becoming a partner/employee, makes sure to [contact us](https://sites.google.com/student.howest.be/mars-group11/hr/contact-us?authuser=1).
+If you have any questions or are interested in becoming a partner/employee, be sure to [contact us](https://sites.google.com/student.howest.be/mars-group11/hr/contact-us?authuser=1).

 ## Marketing Website
 Feel free to take a look at our Marketing Website on our [website](https://sites.google.com/student.howest.be/mars-group11/homepage?authuser=1).

 ## Credits
 - <a target="_blank" href="https://icons8.com/icon/VQOfeAx5KWTK/info">Info</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>
+- Writen by `De Caluwé Branko`